Mother seeks to inspire with film of photojournalist son

 "Dan had left us a visual map to the way to tell his story and I determined that had to be the visual language for the film," Hughes said.

-The film, which does not yet have distribution, stars Ben Schnetzer as Dan, Maria Bello as Kathy, and Ella Purnell as Amy.
+The film, which does not yet have distribution, stars Ben Schnetzer as Dan, Maria Bello as Kathy, and Kelly Macdonald as Amy.

+A Reuters memorial book commemorating the lives of its journalists killed on the job paid tribute to Eldon and the two other Reuters journalists who died that day: television sound recordist Anthony Macharia, 21, and photographer Hos Maina, 38, as well as Associated Press photographer Hansi Krauss, 30.

+"Eldon had been nicknamed 'The Mayor of Mogadishu' because of his outgoing, friendly manner," it says.

 (Reporting by Alastair Sharp; Editing by Chris Reese)